ballerina-platform/module-ballerinax-zoom.scheduler/ballerina/tests/README.md

 #### Using a Config.toml File

-Create a `Config.toml` file in the tests directory and add your authentication credentials a
+Create a `Config.toml` file in the tests directory and add your authentication credentials as follows:

 ```toml
    isLiveServer = true